Poland's new prime minister vows to work to keep the world committed to helping Ukraine

-WARSAW, Poland (AP) — New Polish Prime Minister Donald Tusk said Tuesday that his government will mobilize to keep the world committed to helping Ukraine.
+WARSAW, Poland (AP) — Poland's newly elected prime minister, Donald Tusk, vowed Tuesday that his government will be a stable ally of the United States and NATO and that it would work to mobilize the Western world to keep helping Ukraine.

-Tusk said it hurts him to hear that Ukraine's President Volodymyr Zelenskyy has to keep trying to persuade world leaders about the need to continue supporting Kyiv’s struggle against Russian aggression.

-He said it will be a priority for his coalition government to persuade leaders that they need to continue to help Ukraine defend itself, and that is also in the interests of the free world.

-He said he would “loudly and decisively demand the full mobilization of the free world, the Western world, to help Ukraine in this war.”
+In a wide-ranging inaugural speech to parliament, Tusk called on the nation's fractious political class to unite, saying it cannot afford divisions at a time when Russia is waging a war of aggression across Poland's border in Ukraine which many fear could spread if Moscow prevails.

-“Poland’s task, the new government’s task, but also the task of all of us, is to loudly and firmly demand the full determination from the entire Western community to help Ukraine in this war.
-I will do this from day one,” Tusk said.
+“Poland’s task, the new government’s task, but also the task of all of us, is to loudly and firmly demand the full determination from the entire Western community to help Ukraine in this war,” Tusk said in a ceremonious address attended by Ukraine's ambassador and former Polish presidents, including the anti-communist freedom fighter Lech Walesa.
+"I will do this from day one."

-Tusk was making his policy speech in parliament Tuesday, a day after lawmakers chose him as the new prime minister.

-Tusk, a centrist leader who was previously prime minister from 2007-2014, returns as the head of a broad alliance that spans the ideological spectrum from left-wing via his own centrist Civic Platform party to more conservative parties.

-He was elected by parliament on Monday and faces many challenges, from restoring democratic standards in his own country, working for the release of European Union funding frozen due to democratic backsliding by his predecessors and facing the implications of the war just across Poland's eastern border in Ukraine.
+Tusk was elected by parliament on Monday and faces many challenges, from restoring democratic standards in his own country, working for the release of EU funding frozen due to democratic backsliding by his predecessors and facing the implications of the war just across Poland's and EU's eastern border in Ukraine.

-One of his easier challengers will be restoring ties with the EU, which were badly strained during the past eight years of rule by a national conservative government.

-Tusk, who served as European Council president from 2014-2019 and has strong connections in Brussels, is expected to improve Warsaw’s standing in the bloc’s capital.
+Tusk said it hurts him to hear that Ukraine's President Volodymyr Zelenskyy has to keep trying to persuade world leaders about the need to continue supporting Kyiv’s struggle against Russia.
+Ukraine's troubles are deepening as winter sets in and allies are growing tired of funding its defense.

+Tusk, a centrist leader who was previously prime minister from 2007-2014, returns to power after nearly a decade as the head of a broad alliance.

-Tusk's ascension to power came nearly two months after an election which was won by a coalition of parties that ran on separate tickets, but promised to work together under Tusk's leadership to restore democratic standards and improve ties with allies.
+He finally takes power nearly two months after an Oct.
+15 election which was won by a coalition of parties that ran on separate tickets, but promised to work together under Tusk's leadership to restore democratic standards eroded during the last eight years of Law and Justice rule and improve ties with allies.

+Tusk’s speech came a day after lawmakers chose him as the new prime minister after rejecting the former prime minister, Mateusz Morawiecki, of the Law and Justice party.
+He also introduced the ministers in his new Cabinet, and the new government will face a confidence vote in the afternoon.
+They are to be sworn in Wednesday.

+He called his governing team an “Oct.
+15 coalition” to stress that the election was not only about the choice of new government but also that of a new political culture of cooperation and respect.

 Credit: AP